 Third-party Twitch donations

-A variety of third-party services exist to collect donations for Twitch users.
+There are also a variety of third-party services to collect donations for Twitch users.
 Sites like Muxy, StreamLabs, Stream Elements, and Gaming for Good all create a donation page on their specific server which viewers can visit and donate.
+To get started:

-- Copy the donations address and save it to your Twitch channel page.
+- Copy the donation address and save it to your Twitch channel page.

-The Twitch platform fits naturally into the new Brave internet economy.
-Third-party ads don’t work as well on Twitch; the majority of the ways to make money on Twitch rely on using the viewership base for a particular channel rather than relying on advertising income.
+The Twitch platform fits naturally into the new Brave Internet economy.
+Third-party ads don’t work as well on Twitch; the majority of the ways to make money on Twitch rely on building relationships with audiences.

 Brave, with its focus on user security and privacy, provides an easy way for Twitch streamers to draw increased revenue.
 Brave lets Twitch viewers bypass all the third-party donation systems, tipping their favorite streamers directly.